We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Cons

 Being a heavy sleeper is painted in … not the best light.
 Bed head?
 A pool of spit?
 Snoring?
 The slander must stop!
 Those who can’t wake up deserve to have some aesthetic representation: think nightcap-dressing gown-Honk shoo mimimimimi-Sleepy Time tea vibes.
 Enter the Peakeep Twin Bell Alarm Clock.
 This alarm clock doesn’t use vibration to get things going—just the power of a loud bell and the heightened stakes of not having a snooze button.
 Setting the alarm is just a knob turn away.
-The clock face glows in the dark, and there’s no ticking for a peaceful sleep.
-If you really need to check the time at night, just hold the light button in the back.
+The hands glow gently in the dark, and there’s no ticking for a peaceful sleep.
+If you really need to check the time at night, just hold the button on the back for a temporary light.
 It’s cute, it’s cheap, and it’s loud.
 What more could you want in an alarm clock?

 What to consider when buying an alarm clock for heavy sleepers

-Lighter sleepers can get away with using a sunrise alarm clock, which mimics the sun’s rising to alert your body to wake up.
-However, heavy sleepers might not be phased by light alone.
+A sunrise alarm clock mimics the sun’s rising to alert your body to wake up.
+This is perfect if you use blackout curtains but need to wake up with the light.
+However, hard sleepers might not be phased by light alone.
 An especially loud alarm clock, a wearable that vibrates you awake, and bed-shaking capabilities are features to look for in the best alarm clocks for heavy sleepers.
 Others would consider these alarms annoying, but you must bring out the big guns if you’re a hard sleeper.

 Brainwork

 Giving your brain some exercise when you wake up can give you that extra little oomph to get to the kitchen and turn on the coffee machine.
-Alarms that make you move or complete a problem to turn them off get you out of bed, which makes it easier to start your day.
-Some crazy alarm clocks for heavy sleepers even zoom off your nightstand, making you have to chase them down to turn them off.
+Per Waters, alarm apps that make you move or complete a problem to turn them off get you out of bed, which makes it easier to start your day.
+Some crazy alarm clocks for hard sleepers even zoom off your nightstand, making you have to chase them down to turn them off.

 FAQs